FAQ icon

 The evaluation mission of CEDER provides support to U-M central administration, campus units, individual researchers, and community-based educators for evaluation or technical assistance related to education programs and research.
 Related to the evaluation strand is a research strand focused on conducting expert research on education practice at multiple levels and in multiple sites.
 Marsal School faculty members already engage in multiple forms of practice-based education research.

-• Proposal writing
+• Proposal writing and evaluation plan development

-• IRB application
+• IRB application support

-• Survey and interview protocol design
+• Survey, interview, and focus group protocol design

 • Qualitative and quantitative data analysis

-• Report writing
+• Report writing and data visualization

 Start a conversation